Human rights in Nepal

+In 2022, Freedom House rated Nepal's human rights at 57 out 100, determining the country's status in terms of fundamental freedoms as "partly free".

+Overview

 A clash between the Nepalese government forces and the Communist Party of Nepal (CPN- Maoist) occurred between 1996 and 2006, resulting in an increase in human rights abuses throughout the country.
 Both sides have been accused of torture, unlawful killings, arbitrary arrests, and abductions.
 Nepal was home to the most disappearances in the world during the conflict.
 The conflict is also considered one of the major reasons for a lack of development in Nepal, a reduction in human rights in the realms of poverty, health, education, and gender equality.
 Issues in these realms continue to persist today.
 Nepalese people face discrimination based on ethnicity, caste, and gender, and citizens living in rural parts of Nepal face a lack of access to adequate health care, education, and other resources.
 Violence continues to plague the country, particularly towards women.
-Economic inequality is prevalent, and health issues persist— including high child mortality rates in some areas, mental illness, and insufficient health care services.
-However, things have started to change after 2006, when the Comprehensive Peace Agreement was signed between the government, political parties and the Maoists to end a conflict from 1996 to 2006 and restore democracy and rule of law in Nepal.
+Economic inequality is prevalent, and health issues persist – including high child mortality rates in some areas, mental illness, and insufficient health care services.
+However, things have started to change after 2006, when the Comprehensive Peace Accord Comprehensive Peace Agreement was signed between the government, political parties and the Maoists to end a conflict from 1996 to 2006 and restore democracy and rule of law in Nepal.

 History

 1996–2006 conflict

 From 1996 to 2006, Nepal experienced a violent conflict between the Nepalese government and the rebel political group the Communist Party of Nepal (the Maoists).
 The Maoists took arms against the Nepalese government to fight against what they saw as corrupt and discriminatory regime.
 Researchers say that ethnic, caste, gender, and rural vs. urban disparities in Nepal fueled the conflict.
 In 2006, both sides signed the Comprehensive Peace Agreement to end the violence and form a cooperative government.
 However, ongoing political strife continues to obstruct peace developments.

-According to Parker (2013), approximately 13,000 people died (including 500 children) and 100,000-200,000 Nepalis were displaced (including 40,000 children) during the war.
+According to Parker (2013), approximately 13,000 people died (including 500 children) and 100,000–200,000 Nepalis were displaced (including 40,000 children) during the war.
 Child Workers in Nepal reports that 27,323 children were taken from their communities to contribute to the war, possibly as child soldiers.
 Nepal ranked as the country with the most disappearances worldwide from 1996 to 2006.
 Both sides of the conflict engaged in torture and indiscriminate killings, and civilians often became unintentional casualties or were attacked for allegedly supporting the opposing side.

 The conflict caused deterioration in human rights conditions across Nepal.
 Human capabilities in the realms of health, education, gender equality, torture, child rights and more have been obstructed.